Chip-Biscuit/Dead-Rising-2-PC-Controller-Support/README.md

 Instructions:
 - Put d3d9.dll & d3d9.ini files in the directory of the game (next to deadrising2.exe)
 - In Steam (if steam version is used)
-- Pick the game Dead Rising 2
+- Pick the game Dead Rising 2 off the record
 - Press the cog button on the right
 - Chose "properties".
 - Go into "controller" tab